maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ## Princess Dotty, Sir Jon and the Queen of Reflection

 Once upon a time in the land of Scala there lived a brave knight.
 His name was Sir Jon but most people just called him [The Pretty](https://twitter.com/propensive).
 He was the defender of a poor folk which called itself "The Types".
-Many year ago they were abducted from the kingdom of [Compiletime](https://dotty.epfl.ch/docs/reference/metaprogramming/inline.html#the-scalacompiletime-package) by the evil Queen of Reflection.
+Many years ago they were abducted from the kingdom of [Compiletime](https://dotty.epfl.ch/docs/reference/metaprogramming/inline.html#the-scalacompiletime-package) by the evil Queen of Reflection.
 The queen ruled with terrible harshness.
 Everyone who tried to flee from her frightening reign would be thrown into the river of Runtime, that flowed into the great log pool, to never be seen again.

-Sir Jons plan was to build an army in secret, but he knew that a direct fight with the queen would not be possible.
+Sir Jon's plan was to build an army in secret, but he knew that a direct fight with the queen would not be possible.
 The queen was guarded by an army of dreaded demons which were called "The Exceptions" by the people, who did not dare to pronounce their names.
-That why he thought of a smart plan: On the foundations of the [isle M'Sabin](https://twitter.com/milessabin), that was hidden from the evil queens henchmen behind the [shapeless](https://github.com/milessabin/shapeless) clouds, he built the library [Magnolia](https://github.com/propensive/magnolia).
+That's why he thought of a smart plan: On the foundations of the [isle M'Sabin](https://twitter.com/milessabin), that was hidden from the evil queen's henchmen behind the [shapeless](https://github.com/milessabin/shapeless) clouds, he built the library [Magnolia](https://github.com/propensive/magnolia).
 From there he twittered his wise words all around the community of types, that came to learn at his [zone](https://scala.zone/).
-He would teach each Type how to `summon` their birth-`given` instance to defend themselves from the queens army.
+He would teach each Type how to `summon` their birth-`given` instance to defend themselves from the queen's army.

 But the queen became aware of Jons plan to start a revolution and she casted a curse on the land that would terribly slow down any Type trying to summon its instance, which caused lots of compiletime.
 When Jon became aware of the curse he desperately began to search for a cure.
-His old friend, the wizard M'acrowas a skilled witcher and wise man but the reign of the queen had exhausted his power, and he was approaching his [last days in the 2nd age]((http://dotty.epfl.ch/docs/reference/dropped-features/macros.html)) of Scala.
+His old friend, the wizard M'acro was a skilled witcher and wise man but the reign of the queen had exhausted his power, and he was approaching his [last days in the 2nd age]((http://dotty.epfl.ch/docs/reference/dropped-features/macros.html)) of Scala.
 Jon didn't knew what to do and was close to giving up when a small primitive Type named Boo Lean approached